I know you know that online reviews are important for your business, but do you know how much they're really worth?

 The results of this search will show you which sites your competitors use, so make sure your business is there too.

-Not that I recommend raising prices just because you got a few good reviews, but a Cornell University study found that a hotel can raise its prices by about 11 percent for every one-point increase in its star rating (without losing customers).
+Not that we recommend raising prices just because you have recently received a few good reviews, but a Cornell University study found that a hotel can raise its prices by about 11 percent for every one-point increase in its star rating (without losing customers).

 While both are important for small businesses, studies say Google is more important for reviews than Yelp.
 Google is the biggest search engine in the world (accounting for around 64 percent of all searches worldwide) and when potential customers search Google for local businesses, reviews and star ratings show up.